Reseller Analytics: Track Sales, Sell-Through Rate, and ROI Across Every Platform

 Depop and Etsy

-The common gap across all platforms: none of them know what you paid for your inventory.
+But here's the problem: none of them know what you paid for inventory.
 Without cost of goods, no platform can calculate your actual profit.
-This is why external tracking is essential.
+This is why external tracking is non-negotiable.

 Building Your Tracking System

-You have three options for tracking reselling metrics, each with different trade-offs.
+You have three options, each with different trade-offs.

 Option 1: Spreadsheets

 Free and fully customizable.
 A Google Sheet with columns for item name, cost, platform, listing price, sale price, fees, and profit lets you calculate anything.
-The downside: manual data entry.
-For every single item.
-Every single sale.
-At 100+ sales per month across multiple platforms, this gets tedious fast and errors creep in.
+The downside is manual data entry — for every item, every sale.
+At 100+ sales per month across multiple platforms, errors creep in fast.

-Spreadsheets work best for sellers under 50 sales per month who want full control over their data without any subscription costs.
+Spreadsheets work best for sellers under 50 sales per month who want full control without subscription costs.

 Option 2: Dedicated Reseller Analytics Tools